google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

     animation.play();

-When we call `animation.play()`, the animation gets the `currentTime` from the given timeline (in this case: `document.timeline`) and uses it as the `startTime` for this animation.
-Our animation has a delay of 3000ms, meaning that the animation will start (or become "active") when the timeline reaches `startTime + 3000`.
-Once that point in time is reached, the animation engine will animate the given element from the first keyframe (`translateX(0)`), through all intermediate keyframes (`translateX(500px)`) all the way to the last keyframe (`translateY(500px)`) in exactly 2000ms, as prescribed by the `duration` options.
+When we call `animation.play()`, the animation uses the timeline’s `currentTime` as its start time.
+Our animation has a delay of 3000ms, meaning that the animation will start (or become "active") when the timeline reaches `startTime
+ + 3000`.
+After that time, the animation engine will animate the given element from the first keyframe (`translateX(0)`), through all intermediate keyframes (`translateX(500px)`) all the way to the last keyframe (`translateY(500px)`) in exactly 2000ms, as prescribed by the `duration` options.
 Since we have a duration of 2000ms, we will reach the middle keyframe when the timeline's `currentTime` is `startTime + 3000 + 1000` and the last keyframe at `startTime + 3000 + 2000`.
-The important realization is: The timeline controls where we are in our animation!
+The point is, the timeline controls where we are in our animation!

 Once the animation has reached the last keyframe, it will jump back to the first keyframe and start the next iteration of the animation.
 This process repeats a total of 3 times since we set `iterations: 3`.
-If we wanted the animation to never stop, we can write `iterations: Number.POSITIVE_INFINITY`.
+If we wanted the animation to never stop, we would write `iterations: Number.POSITIVE_INFINITY`.
 Here's the [result](https://animation-worklet-article.glitch.me/waapi.html) of the code above.

-> Note: All demos currently require Canary with the "Experimental Web Platform
-> features" flag enabled on chrome://flags.
+Note: All demos currently require Canary with the "Experimental Web Platform features" flag enabled on chrome://flags.

 WAAPI is incredibly powerful and there are many more features in this API like easing, start offsets, keyframe weightings and fill behavior that would blow the